 - Make sure they know which way is upstream and downstream.
-Get them to point. - Explain the circulation pattern to them, refer to the copy on their clipboards. - O (This bulletpoint is for your own understanding and does not need to be said verbatim to marshals: The transit lane starts at the Finish and come down the meadows and Boathouse Island.
-It crosses over at the Cherwell Cut below Christ Church raft.
-The crossing is controlled by BH B and Greenbank marshals.
-It then continues down the towpath side to Longbridges.
-Crews are to stay in this lane when not racing.
-Crews already paired up and arriving at Longbridges on time for the start should spin at Longbridges.
-All other crews revert to normal training circulation at Top Gut and warm up below Donnington Bridge.
-Crews should pair up with their opposition (helped by Donnington Bridge marshal) and head upstream in single file through the Gut in normal circulation to the start.
-The two racing lanes are County side (by the towpath) and City side (by Greenbank).
-Crews race to the Finish where the Finish marshal shall encourage them to move up to the Head to spin and return down the transit lane.) - Boathouse Island crews should be encouraged to boat from the downstream rafts and land at the upstream rafts - Univ crews can boat straight into the Towpath transit lane under the instruction of the Univ marshal.
-When landing, crews must cross at the normal crossing point under the instruction of BH B and Greenbank marshals and then back down upstream to the raft.
-There is no early crossing - Longbridges crews should boat and land pointing downstream - Other river traffic should be in the transit lane when heading downstream, and can only cross when given permission by Boathouse B and Greenbank marshal.
+Get them to point. - Explain the circulation pattern to them, refer to the copy on their clipboards. - Transit lane: The transit lane starts at the Finish and comes down the meadows and Boathouse Island.
+It crosses over to the towpath side at the Cherwell Cut below Christ Church raft.
+The crossing is controlled by Boathouse B and Green Bank Crossing marshals.
+The transit lane continues down the towpath side to Longbridges.
+Crews are to stay in this lane when not racing. - Circulation downstream of Top Gut: Crews arriving from upstream at Longbridges paired up and on time for the start should spin at Longbridges.
+All other crews should follow normal training circulation from Top Gut, and warm up downstream of Donnington Bridge (if doing laps, spinning downstream of Donnington Bridge is preferred to avoid tangling with crews pairing up for the start). - Pairing up: Crews should pair up with their opposition (helped by Donnington Bridge marshal) and head upstream in single file through the Gut in normal circulation to the start.

+- Racing: The two racing lanes are County side (by the towpath) and City side (by Green Bank).
+Crews race to the Finish where the Finish marshal shall encourage them to move up to the Head to spin and return down the transit lane. - Boathouse Island crews should be encouraged to boat from the downstream rafts and land at the upstream rafts.
+Boathouse Island crews should boat and land pointing downstream. - Univ crews can boat straight into the Towpath transit lane under the instruction of the Univ marshal.
+When landing, crews must cross at the normal crossing point under the instruction of Boathouse B and Green Bank marshals and then back down upstream to the raft.
+There is no early crossing.
+Longbridges crews should boat and land pointing downstream. - Other river traffic should be in the transit lane when heading downstream, and can only cross when given permission by Boathouse B and Green Bank marshal.
 It must not leave the transit lane at any time, including to overtake crews.
-River traffic heading upstream will be given permission to follow a race upstream
+River traffic heading upstream will be given permission to follow a race upstream.